Theory of topological spin Josephson junctions: Low-Energy Theory

 which is plotted in Fig.~\ref{Fig:Spectrum}(b) against the exact continuum spectrum and the full lattice spectrum.
-The index $\tau$ indicates the slope of the spectrum as a function of $\phi$: $\tau=\pm1$ for downward (upward) branches respectively.
+The index $\tau$ indicates the slope of the spectrum as a function of $\phi$: $\tau=\pm1$ for the downward (upward) branches respectively.
 In the case of the point contact limit $L\rightarrow0$, Eq.~\eqref{Eqn:DeepDET} is reduced to $\mathrm{E} \rightarrow \tau\Delta\cos\phi$ \cite{KwonEPJB2004}.
-Appx.~\ref{Appx:WFs} presents the explicit wavefunctions and calculation details.
+In Appendix~\ref{Appx:DeepWFs}, we present the explicit wave functions and the technical details of the S matrix.